Keyboard shortcuts

 Simple IoT self-installation does the following:

-• creates a systemd service file
+• creates a Systemd service file

 • creates a data directory